Cold calling. Closing techniques. Qualifying prospects. Sales pitches.

 They should fit with what you sell.
 And your target audience may be a specific vertical or industry.

-Here’s how to build your outbound sales strategy:
+Here’s how to build your outbound approach for sales:

 We only utilize email and video voicemails (without calling) in our outbound strategy and we book 20-25 meetings per month, per sales rep.